wp-plugins/woocommerce-predictive-search/readme.txt

 == Upgrade Notice ==

+= 2.1.9.3 =
+Upgrade now for pipe separator in product title bug fix plus full compatibility with WP v3.7.1

 = 2.1.9.2 =
-Upgrade now for 1 very important bug fix and 1 new feature – option to show product prices in drop down.
+Upgrade now for 1 very important bug fix and 1 new feature option to show product prices in drop down.

 = 2.1.9.1 =
 Update now for new 'View Docs' quick reference feature and 2 SSL bug fixes.